7.10 PERMANENT EROSION CONTROL

 n The seed meets the approval of the project engineer.

-For each seed variety, remove and retain at least one seed tag per day of seeding.
+For each seed variety or mix, remove and retain at least one seed tag per day of seeding.

 When seed is used on a pure live seed basis (PLS), the quantity required must be calculated from test results.
 If the project requires 4 kg (10 pounds) of Switchgrass PLS per acre, and the tag rated the furnished seed at 98% purity and 95% germination, the pure live seed is computed as follows: